NikkaLuna/AWS-Cloud-Resume/README.md

 # AWS Cloud Resume

 ## Overview

+Please view the Live Demo here: [Cloud Resume Project](https://andreahayes-cloudresumechallenge.com)

 The Cloud Resume Project was an initiative I undertook to build and showcase my skills in cloud computing, particularly using Amazon Web Services (AWS).

 It provided a structured approach for creating a resume website hosted on AWS and gave me the opportunity to learn and implement various AWS services and best practices.

-Please view the completed website here: [Cloud Resume Project](https://andreahayes-cloudresumechallenge.com)

 ## Features